-Now accepting applications for Master's Programs beginning in 2017.
+Now accepting applications for fall 2017 Master's Programs.
 Apply Now

 Sotheby’s Institute of Art began its partnership with Claremont Graduate University in 2013, offering a three-semester MAs in Art Business and Arts Management in collaboration with CGU’s Drucker School of Management.
 Building upon the Institute’s now more than 45 years of educating art market professionals, the Los Angeles partnership brings a new dimension to the study of the arts – both performing and visual – their markets, and the management of the firms, organizations and institutions charged with their flourishing.